logoPostPlanify

 Facebook's Content Monetization Program (How It Works in 2026)

-In August 2025, Facebook overhauled its entire creator payment system.
-Three separate programs — Performance Bonuses, Ads on Reels, and In-Stream Ads — were merged into a single unified program called Facebook Content Monetization.
+On August 31, 2025, Facebook retired its legacy monetization programs and merged three separate systems — Performance Bonuses, Ads on Reels, and In-Stream Ads — into a single unified program called Facebook Content Monetization.
+Meta paid creators over $2 billion in the year leading up to this transition, with Reels and short video payouts growing over 80%.

 Here's what changed and why it matters for your earnings: